 You may not use ChatGPT, Grammarly, MS Autopilot, or other Artificial Intelligence apps in this course.
-These apps insert AI markers into your term papers that are easily picked up by www.Turnitin.com.
-Current university policy treats AI use as an academic integrity violation.
+These apps insert Al markers into your term papers that are easily picked up by www.Turnitin.com.
 The issue is about original authorship.
+If you found this sentence, you have earned 5 extra credit points.
+The key phrase to email me is: "Communication is key."